cosmic-utils/app-hub/README.md

 ## 📌 Additional Notes
 Please note that this project is developed in spare time and is not a full-time job.
 Contributions are appreciated and help grow the project.

-## Roadmap
+## 🚀 Roadmap

 Roadmap for the project is not fully defined yet.
 However, the following features are planned for future releases:

 - [ ] Add support for other Linux distributions.
-- [ ] Add support for other application bundle formats in addition to AppImage.
+- [ ] Add installation support for other application bundle formats in addition to AppImage (e.g., Flatpak, Snap, .deb, .rpm).
 - [ ] Add support for other desktop environments.

 ---